 - Our appointments will be staggered as best as possible to allow for social distancing so you may not have as many options for appointment times.
 We appreciate your patience during this time.

-- Care providers will wear higher-levels of Personal Protective Equipment (PPE) depending on the type of care provided including hair and shoe covers, face shields and face masks that provide additional protection for everyone in the clinical environment, including you and all our patients.
+- Care providers will wear higher-levels of Personal Protective Equipment (PPE) depending on the type of care provided including head covers, face shields and face masks that provide additional protection for everyone in the clinical environment, including you and all our patients.

 - We also enhanced our disinfectant procedures between appointments and added environmental protections to clinical care spaces and check-in/check-out areas.
 These include physical barriers like plastic screens and sheeting, air filtration, and other safeguards.